septantrionalis/SpringBootIssue/README.md

-This is a simple project demonstration an issue we are seeing with Spring Boot 4 and an Entity object referencing itself using native image.
+This is a simple project demonstrating an issue we are seeing with Spring Boot 4 and an Entity object referencing itself using native image.
 This used to work in Spring Boot 3.

 Run the command :